AOT-Technologies/forms-flow-ai/forms-flow-idm/keycloak/README.md

    `Clerk`|`formsflow-clerk`|`changeme`|`formsflow-reviewer`
    `Approver`|`formsflow-approver`|`changeme`|`formsflow-reviewer`

+---
+**NOTE**

-* *NOTE: All the default configurations are imported to keycloak during the startup, so no manual changes are required at this stage.*
+All the default configurations are imported to keycloak during the startup, so no manual changes are required at this stage.
+Redirect uri's are configured as localhost in the default setup, you can configure the ip address (if required) as the redirect uri for the clients by logging into Keycloak.

+---

 > **Local keycloak set up is successfully completed now.
 You can skip the remaining sections in this page and continue with other installation steps.**